What's new

 # Image generation

 Six image models are available through FAL.ai.
 The swarm picks the right one automatically based on your prompt, but you can override the choice from the model picker.
+Image generation starts on Pro — free accounts can chat, plan and research, but don't generate images or video.

 Every generated image lands in the chat, openable in the preview pane (zoom, download, send to Studio).